Expanded Access to nab-sirolimus

-To be eligible and considered for access to nab-sirolimus via Aadi’s Expanded Access Program, a physician must submit a request to Aadi (Contact: Berta Grigorian email@example.com) and agree that the patient for whom the request is being submitted meets the following criteria:
+To be eligible, a physician must submit a request to Aadi (Contact: email@example.com) and agree with Aadi that the patient for whom the request is being submitted meets the following criteria:

 - Has no comparable or satisfactory alternative therapies available to them

-- Advanced (locally advanced and inoperable or metastatic) malignant PEComa confirmed by pathology and immunohistochemistry, whether or not previously exposed to an mTOR inhibitor
+- Patient may be eligible whether or not previously exposed to an mTOR inhibitor

 2. The potential benefits to the patient outweigh the potential risks

 About Expanded Access:

 In cases where a clinical trial isn’t an option, and the patient has exhausted all available treatment options, regulators/health authorities may grant permission for us to provide an investigational drug at the request of a licensed physician before it is commercially available.
 Such individual use of an investigational drug pre-approval is often called “expanded access” or “compassionate use”.

 It’s important to remember that investigational drugs have not yet received regulatory approval; therefore, their potential risks and benefits are not yet established.
 Doctors and patients should consider all possible benefits and risks when seeking expanded access to an investigational drug.